Penguin-Spy/skins-factored/readme.md

 }
 ```
 The `animations` key is identical to what you would overwrite the default `character.animations` table with.
 The `corpse_animations` key is identical to what you would overwrite the default `character-corpse.pictures` table with.
 The number of animations and what armors they apply to must match between `animations` and `corpse_animations`.
+Of course, your code doesn't need to look exactly like the above example, it just needs to add a table with the required fields to the registered skins table: `skins_factored.registered_skins["your-skin-id-here"]`.

 Factorio wiki documentation for types:
 - [Animation](https://wiki.factorio.com/Types/Animation)